ghengeveld/react-redux-styleguide/README.md

 drawback of anonymous functions are that they don't encourage reuse.
 With arrows it's too easy to write a new function for each use case rather then reuse more generic functions.
 Finally, anonymous functions commonly aren't exported, which makes them hard to unit test.

+That being said, arrow functions certainly have their place.
+They are incredibly convenient as callback functions and when combined with array methods (map, reduce, forEach, filter, etc.) or other functional constructs they make for very elegant code.
+In the end it's up to you to find the right balance between elegance and documentation.

 Like the Angular Style Guide we recommend the use of [function hoisting] in order to put your primary code at the top and implementation details at the bottom.
 Such code is much easier to read because it's in chronologic order and focuses